rieckpil/progmot/content/post/writing-a-book-remotely.md

 Everyone should release a new eBook version every now and then.

-We also have an "author of the week" that keeps an eye on our feedback channels and is the first responder and coordinator for GitHub issues, Slack notifications, and emails.
+We also have an "author of the week" keeping an eye on our feedback channels.
+That person also is the first responder and coordinator for GitHub issues, Slack notifications, and emails.

 ### Centralize the Feedback Channels